JamesTsay-12/blog-site/_posts/2025-10-31-Investor-Personalities.md

 For instance:
 - If you love timing, automate your triggers.
 - If you hate monitoring, automate your deposits.
-- If you crave excitement, cap your risky sleeve at 10%.
+- If you crave excitement, cap your risky sleeve at 10% if you are not in the high wealth category.

 ---